×

 Care of Candlenut and Texas Redbud

-Care of Candlenut and Texas Redbud include pruning, fertilizers, watering etc. Candlenut pruning is done No pruning needed and Texas Redbud pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Candlenut and Texas Redbud include pruning, fertilizers, watering etc. Candlenut pruning is done and Texas Redbud pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Candlenut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Texas Redbud needs Lots of watering and in winter, it needs Average Water.